Monitoring Proxmox VE with Grafana Stack on LXC

 AlertManager = Where alerts go

-• Routes to Telegram, Slack, email, whatever
+• Routes alerts by label to Telegram, Slack, email, etc

-• Groups similar alerts (so you don’t get 50 spam messages)
+• Groups similar alerts to prevent spam

 • Deduplicates and silences repeats

-• Slack optional for team notifications
+• Slack optional for teams

-• Two-tier alerts: warning (80-85%) and critical (90-95%)
+• Two tiers: warning (80-85%) and critical (90-95%)

 Monitoring Scope